Remaining abortion clinics face more challenges if abortion pill limited by Texas judge - NewsBreak

 By Shalina Chatlani,5 days ago

-WASHINGTON, DC - DECEMBER 01: (L-R) Lila Bonow, Alana Edmondson and Aiyana Knauer prepare to take abortion pill while demonstrating in front of the U.S. Supreme Court as the justices hear arguments in Dobbs v.
+Lila Bonow, Alana Edmondson and Aiyana Knauer prepare to take abortion pill while demonstrating in front of the U.S. Supreme Court as the justices hear hear arguments in Dobbs v.
 Jackson Women's Health, a case about a Mississippi law that bans most abortions after 15 weeks, on December 01, 2021 in Washington, DC.
 (Photo by Chip Somodevilla/Getty Images)

+JACKSON, MISS.
+The Pink House — otherwise known as Jackson Women’s Health Organization — was the center of the U.S. Supreme Court case that overturned the federal right to abortion in June .
+Today, the clinic, the only abortion clinic to serve Mississippi and the greater area for years, is shuttered.

 “I worry about those women a lot, that they no longer have means to health care in the state of Mississippi,” said Diane Derzis, former owner of the Pink House.